Construction Timelapse: The Complete Guide | 2021 Edition

 But do you really want to trap a piece of equipment like that up a pole for 3+ years when you could be using it on other projects?

-So, in 90% of cases, a crop sensor is a better choice for long-term timelapse.
+So, in 90% of cases, an APS-C camera is a better choice for long-term timelapse.

 It’s a fraction of the cost and will still let you work with high-quality photos.

 Obviously, we think photoSentinel is the best company to support photographers doing long-term timelapse!